 “My dad was not a big guy, yet he seemed larger than life in so many ways,” said his senior son Tom.
 “He went through the Korean War and did a tour of Vietnam, so he seemed invincible to us.
-When he came back in the late 60’s, he couldn’t wait to get back to his job in Newport.
+When he came back in the late ’60s, he couldn’t wait to get back to his job in Newport.
 He loved that city and every Christmas season, he would gather us up and we would take a ride through the city to see the holiday lights.
 Then there was a department store he would take us to for a visit with Santa Claus.
 We would walk out with a candy cane and dad telling us to behave ourselves.”

-and opening them up for the public.
+“But what really excited him was when they started decorating the mansions and opening them up for the public.
 We would go every year, sometimes twice.
 I remember how beautiful they were,” Tom continued.
 “And every year, we would hear the same stories about the owners of the mansions and how they took advantage of their workers.
 He would call them gluttons and then end his speech with the same words – ‘they were so rich, yet so very poor’.
 I guess he fashioned himself a philosopher.”

 “That was how he was,” added Gloria, his widow in her eighties.
 “He was always looking out for the regular guy.
 He hated seeing someone take advantage of another because of where they happened to be at that time in their lives.
-Every Thanksgiving, he would drop off clothes and shaving supplies at the Salvation Army for the guys who had drinking problems.
+Every Thanksgiving, he would drop off clothes and shaving supplies at the Salvation Army for the guys who had things tough.
 That kind of thing was so important to him, right up to the end.”

 “When he died just before Thanksgiving, I think we all were devastated,” said his daughter Cheryl.
 “He struggled with dementia for years and we thought that we had prepared ourselves for his passing, but it hit us as if we had no idea it was coming.
-I mean, it has left such a hole and now seeing the Christmas lights, well, it’s just hard.”
+I mean, it has left such a hole, and now seeing the Christmas lights, well, it’s just hard.”

 “To experience the holiday without the one person who made Christmas come alive for our family is just tough, very tough,” said Tom.
 “I guess our hearts are just broken.”

 The tale of this family is not unique as thousands of families experience a devastating loss just before or during the holiday season.
 Dealing with the death of a loved one is difficult at any time but when it happens at this time of year, the grief is compounded.
-Whether it’s a sudden heart attack or an "expected" passing as with the family we spoke about previously, the loss of that person changes the way the family observe the holidays.
+Whether it’s a sudden heart attack or an "expected" passing as with the family we spoke about previously, the loss of that person changes the way the family observes the holidays.

 The feelings are raw and random.
 One moment sad and the next, numbness.
-There is confusion, anger and disbelief.
-Visitors don’t know what words to say while the grieving person tries to put on a good face but fights back tears as emotions like anger, resentment and guilt bubble up without warning.
+There is confusion, anger, and disbelief.
+Visitors don’t know what words to say while the grieving person tries to put on a good face but fights back tears as emotions like anger, resentment, and guilt bubble up without warning.